Nice to meet you.

 1. Strained credit market + policy tightening = geographic expansion/cost reduction

-As an SME when we find bank loan disbursal increasingly on tougher terms and the inter-bank lending rates climbing, it may be reasonable to anticipate lower domestic demand in the coming quarters.
-Higher cost of funds in the economy translates into lower demand for goods and services through the consumption and investment channels.
+As an SME, when we find bank loan disbursals increasingly on tougher terms and the inter-bank lending rates climbing, it may be reasonable to anticipate lower domestic demand in the coming quarters.
+The higher cost of funds in the economy translates into lower demand for goods and services through the consumption and investment channels.

 SME owners need to prepare for tougher demand conditions and limited pricing power.
-In doing so, you need to look at adopting more efficient methods of operating such that you keep a tight lid on costs or lower costs through adoption of technology or through input substitution, whichever is feasible in our context.
+In doing so, they need to consider adopting more efficient operating methods that keep costs low or lower through technology or input substitution, whichever is feasible in our context.

-Sometimes, expanding into newer markets can also be a good strategy particularly when the new market’s government policy is supportive of businesses.
+Sometimes, expanding into newer markets can also be a good strategy, particularly when the new market’s government policy is supportive of businesses.
 Undoubtedly, expanding into new markets is easier said than done.
-High initial costs of venturing out can be a deterrent and not getting a feasibility study or market entry strategy done may make the venture riskier than it needs to be.
+High initial costs can be a deterrent, and not getting a feasibility study or market entry strategy done may make the venture riskier than it needs to be.

 2. Strained credit market + policy loosening = stronger market demand within 6 months

-In a macroeconomic environment where the government is loosening monetary policy (lowering interest rates) or fiscal policy (cutting taxes), we will likely see stronger consumption demand as disposable incomes of consumers rise.
-In the backdrop of tight credit market situation, a policy loosening will prop demand.
+In a macroeconomic environment where the government is loosening monetary policy (lowering interest rates) or fiscal policy (cutting taxes), we will likely see stronger consumption demand as consumers' disposable incomes rise.
+A policy loosening will prop up demand against the backdrop of a tight credit market.

-However, the effect of the benign policy on domestic demand conditions can take upto 6 months to come to play.
-SMEs would be prudent to gauge if the policy loosening is a one-off measure or just the first for the few measures taken by the government to stimulate domestic demand.
+However, the benign policy's effect on domestic demand conditions can take up to 6 months to manifest.
+SMEs would be prudent in gauging whether policy loosening is a one-off measure or just the first of the few measures the government takes to stimulate domestic demand.

 A one-off policy expansion could have limited benefits and may imply formulating a strategy to target higher efficiency or market expansion.
-A sustained expansion in policy may well mean that domestic markets will be vibrant enough to operate in half a year’s time.
+A sustained policy expansion may well mean that domestic markets will be vibrant enough to operate in half a year.

 3. Easy credit markets = borrowing today to expand/raise efficiency

-For most SMEs, easy liquidity conditions should be opportunities for growth or raising efficiencies or both.
-An easy liquidity conditions mean that bank loans are easier to obtain and cost of borrowing is low.
-Such a macroeconomic environment is opportune for foraying into new markets – but only post doing a feasibility study around doing so.
+For most SMEs, easy liquidity conditions should be opportunities for growth, raising efficiencies, or both.
+Easy liquidity conditions mean that bank loans are easier to obtain, and the cost of borrowing is low.
+Such a macroeconomic environment is opportune for foraying into new markets, but only after conducting a feasibility study.

 Cheaper credit can also help when an SME is contemplating upgrading technology to raise efficiency.
 Such moves require high initial investments but translate into lower operational costs in the medium term.